Engee documentation

 Yes

-# Length of flow path for heat transfer — characteristic length travelled during heat transfer between the gas and the wall
+# Length of flow path for heat transfer — the characteristic length traveled during heat transfer between the gas and the wall

 Details

-The characteristic length travelled during heat transfer between the gas and the wall.
-This length is taken into account in the calculation of the hydraulic diameter, on which the heat transfer coefficient and the Reynolds number in the tabulated heat transfer parameterizations depend.
+The characteristic length traveled during heat transfer between the gas and the wall.
+This length is taken into account when calculating the hydraulic diameter, on which the heat transfer coefficient and the Reynolds number in the tabular heat transfer parameterizations depend.

 Dependencies

-To use this parameter, set the parameters Heat transfer coefficient model to the value of Tabulated data - Colburn factor vs. Reynolds number or Tabulated data - Nusselt number vs. Reynolds number and Prandtl number.
+To use this parameter, set for the parameter Heat transfer coefficient model meaning Tabulated data - Colburn factor vs. Reynolds number or Tabulated data - Nusselt number vs. Reynolds number and Prandtl number.

 Units